Skip to Content

 The Villa Eyrie Resort is a remote hideaway tucked high above the wild coast of the Pacific Ocean and the Finlayson Arm inlet.

-Located only 30 minutes north of downtown Victoria, you will discover the Villa Eyrie Resort, a relaxing mountainside retreat unlike any other destination found in Canada and quite possibly in the world.
+Located only 30 minutes north of downtown Victoria, you’ll discover the Villa Eyrie Resort.
+It’s a relaxing mountainside retreat unlike any other destination found in Canada, or possibly the world.
+Check the latest rates and availability.

 Westin Bear Mountain Victoria Golf Resort & Spa